sybrew/the-seo-framework/readme.txt

 	/
 	* TODO Theme performance conflict https://github.com/sybrew/the-seo-framework/issues/18.
 	* When an empty search query is provided, the Search Exclusion filter now also works.
+	* The sitemap now correctly converts dates to the correct timezone, instead of always returning the GMT value.

 **For translators:**